bentasker/RemoveAMP/README.md

 * Attempt to find the canonical URL within the markup and then redirect the browser to that URL
 * If no canonical can be detected, inject a link to search [DuckDuckGo](https://duckduckgo.com/) by page title

 The main function involved in this work isn't injected to the page (to avoid constantly injecting a large chunk), instead a small function is injected to load the main functionality via my CDN.
-Your browser will cache this file so won't need to fetch particularly regularly at all.
+Your browser (actually, the extension) will cache this file so won't need to fetch particularly regularly at all.

 Although, like AMP, this means loading scripts from a central location, Unlike AMP, I take security reasonably seriously and use SubResourceIntegrity (SRI) to try and make sure that your browser will only run the script if it hasn't been tampered with in any way.
 In order to change this, an attacker would need to either create a hash collision or interfere with the script you have in Greasemonkey/Tampermonkey (if they can do that, you've got much bigger concerns).

+The script is pulled in directly by GreaseMonkey/TamperMonkey once in a while, so won't result in referrer strings reflecting your browsing appearing in my logs.

 Ultimately, this script is just part of some stuff I'm building to try and mitigate the effects of AMP on my devices (see [MISC-25](https://projects.bentasker.co.uk/jira_projects/browse/MISC-25.html))